 We also recommend choosing to hide any comments that demand action, rather than delete them.
 There may be the need to retrieve information for any number of reasons such as legal action following a product defect, a bomb threat by a minor whose parents were unaware, or if the police need to intervene in a physical security threat.

-Facebook and Instagram are the only social media channels to offer a hide option.
+Facebook is the only social media channel to offer a hide option.
 But in sensitive situations, it is vital that appropriate care and action is taken.
 If a post is completely removed and there is no trace of it, this means the opportunity for the proper authorities to intervene with support or legal action has also been removed.

 With social media seen as a communication tool for brands, it's good to know that flagging and intervening in off-brand content is an important part of the moderation process.
 Not only that, early risk detection is a key way to protect your employees and the individuals in your online community too.